lorenzoh/DLPipelines.jl/docs/introduction.md

 | Object detection      | Image | Bounding boxes     |
 | Text completion       | Text  | Next character     |

-A **method** is a concrete way to solve a task and defines how
+There are usually multiple ways to go about solving a task.
+We call a *method* a concrete approach to a task that has a learnable part (the model) but also defines how

 - inputs and targets are *encoded* into a form that can be fed to and output by the model
 - model outputs are *decoded* to obtain target predictions; and

-As an example method, consider the commmon way of approaching the task of **image classification**:
+os an example method, consider the commmon way of approaching the task of image classification:

 - images are encoded into normalized 3D-Arrays of `Float32`s and categories into one-hot vectors
 - the predicted probability distributions can be decoded into a category by finding the index of the highest score; and